whoynes/whoynes/README.md

-- 👋 Hi, I’m @whoynes
+Hi, I’m Will Hoynes
-- 👀 I’m interested in ... unsupervised models and how they can be applied in a real world setting to achieve insights and solutions.
-- 🌱 I’m currently learning ...
-I'm currently learning a lot via my masters,
-- but have been working on leadership and further exposure to data applications in the real world.
-Also learning about
-- customer service operations using visualization to NLP models.
+I’m interested in data analytics and AI to have a positive impact on the world.
+I'm currently perusing a Master of Science in Computational Data Analytics from Georgia Tech.
-- 💞️ I’m looking to collaborate on ... mixture models for data based clustering
+I’m looking to collaborate on LLM project within the healthcare space.
-- 📫 How to reach me ... hoynesw@gmail.com
+How to reach me hoynesw@gmail.com or whoynes3@gatech.edu